Skip to content

 Note-taking

 While both apps position themselves as powerful note-taking apps (among other things), Notion's setup is more streamlined and intuitive, making it that much easier to create and edit content.
-Just click a page, start typing, and you're off.
-Coda's, on the other hand, is less so.
+Just click the new page shortcut, and a completely blank space will appear for you to start trying.
+Coda also has a blank doc shortcut you can hit to immediately launch a fresh canvas, but the difference is that it'll be overlayed with a host of distractions, like options to customize the icon and header.

 During testing, I also found Coda to run a bit slower when toggling between pages—likely because it's trying to process a lot more in the background.
 If you don't plan to create a lot of text-heavy or data-rich pages, this probably isn't a concern.
 But if you do, the loading time is worth noting.